Priority Deadline: Monday, July 31, 2023, 11:59 pm

 - Optional: Writing sample (2 page maximum).
 This could be academic or professional arts writing.

-Application process includes submitting completed Fellowship Application Form and required materials.
-Finalists should be available the week of July 18 for interviewing with Root Division’s Staff.
+Application process includes submitting completed Digital Application Form and required materials.
+Finalists should be available between August 10 – 16 for interviewing with Root Division’s Staff.

 For any additional questions, please email Frances Fleetwood, Art Programs Manager at email@example.com with any questions.